cculianu/Fulcrum/README.md

 **New!** I recently added a mechanism using Docker to build a statically-linked Linux executable.
-This build is 100% compatible with most stock 64-bit Linux systems with a new enough glibc and libstdc++.
+This build is 100% compatible with most stock 64-bit Linux systems with a new enough glibc.
 So on a relatively modern Linux system, you don't have to install anything -- it *just works*.
 You can download the pre-built binary yourself here from the [releases page](https://github.com/cculianu/Fulcrum/releases).